Frequently Asked Questions by Atheists (FAQA)

 These arguments are why I gave up on atheism and accepted the existence of God.
-If you think they don’t count as evidence for God, you and I have nothing to discuss.
-If you accept them as evidence, but personally don’t find them convincing, that’s okay.
-If you have questions about the details, that’s okay, ask away.
-But if after reading this you still insist there’s no evidence for God, please just google cat pictures or something, and don’t waste your time or mine by contacting me.
+If this evidence doesn’t convince you of God’s existence, that’s okay.
+If you’d like to talk about the details, that’s fine.
+But if you think these arguments don’t count as evidence for God, I’m sorry to say that you and I have nothing to discuss.
+If after reading this you still insist there’s no evidence for God, please just google cat pictures or something, and don’t waste your time or mine by contacting me.

 7. There’s no evidence for God.